While biotechnology has taken center stage with the newly developed COVID-19 vaccines, another healthcare industry has gone surprisingly unnoticed.

 For investors who are optimistic about the new year but still want to maintain a defensive position, this stock is an ideal fit for both conservative and aggressive portfolios.

-The above analysis of CVS was provided by Daniel Cross, professional trader and financial writer.
+The above analysis of CVS was provided by financial writer Daniel Cross.